Home Content Area

 The World Heritage Fund makes it possible to support restoration projects for World Heritage sites, and is fed by the contributions from the signatory States and by donations.
 Each State pays into the fund a percentage of the total of its annual contributions to UNESCO (for Switzerland, this currently represents barely US$ 40,000).
 In this way, the fund receives in total the relatively modest sum of US$ 4 million per year.
 Many countries also participate in various projects - in particular, through trust funds - or support UNESCO by financing personnel.
 Switzerland participates in projects with voluntary financial contributions.

 World Heritage is enjoying resounding success.
 The prestige that often accompanies the inscription of a site as World Heritage, and the importance this has for the tourist industry, means that the list is constantly growing.
 Some years ago, UNESCO had already noticed a risk of thematic and geographical imbalance.
 To curb this tendency, it has developed a strategy intended to ensure the World Heritage list is representative and retains its credibility.
 Within this context, the notion of 'historic monument' has been broadened and inclusion has been encouraged of categories up till now not represented on the World Heritage list, like cultural landscapes and industrial heritage.
 Latterly, support for transboundary properties or ones consisting of different component parts related to each other for thematic reasons (called serial properties) has also been increased.
 But to avoid unchecked growth, UNESCO has limited the maximum number of inscriptions of new objects onto the World Heritage list to a maximum of 45 per year, with the order of priority set either according to the date of reception of the nomination application, or according to the category of the object.
 Moreover, no country may now submit more than two nominations per year.
-Serial transnational and in some cases also transboundary nominations are regarded as being made by only one State – generally the one co-ordinating the project as a whole.
+Serial transnational and in some cases also transboundary nominations are regarded as being made by only one State - generally the one co-ordinating the project as a whole.
+The World Heritage Committee is discussing a reduction of nominations to one per year and contraction state and to a maximum of 25 nominations per year.

 End Content Area